 The benefits of going paperless include the ability to:

-- share files and documents easily with team members who may be spread out across multiple locations; and
+share files and documents easily with team members who may be located across multiple locations; and

 However, even for those who have largely left paper behind, there are some things—like handwritten notes from meetings and historical files such as copies of old grant proposals—that tend to linger in paper files.
 While it can be daunting to think about sorting through the mass of paper that may have accumulated over time, there are tools and organizing strategies that can make it more manageable.